influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withConsecutive5xxErrors(consecutive5xxErrors)
 ```

-Number of 5xx errors before a host is ejected from the connection pool.
+"Number of 5xx errors before a host is ejected from the connection pool."

 ### fn spec.trafficPolicy.outlierDetection.withConsecutiveErrors